kstefanelli/pedal-crafters/README.md

 - Add support for promotional codes to offer discounts during checkout.
 - Implement a section for personalized product recommendations based on users' previous purchases.
-- Provide administrators with the ability to delete user accounts.
+- Provide administrators with the ability to delete/add/update user accounts.